Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified twenty projects expected to influence this region.
-Notable initiatives include Auburn Village Mixed-Use Development, Central Lidcombe Multi-Storey Warehouse, The Concourse at Lidcombe - DOOLEYS Expansion, and North Village Auburn Square Stage 2.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 20 projects that could affect the region.
+Notable projects include Central Lidcombe Multi-Storey Warehouse, The Concourse at Lidcombe - DOOLEYS Regeneration Project, North Village Auburn Square Stage 2, and Parramatta Road Urban Amenity Improvement Program Auburn.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.